Site icon Philip Conrod

 Performance on Game Development

-I am testing all 3 models using OpenRouter as I test the Neostack AI Plugin for Unreal Game Development.
-The AI Assisted Video Game Development race is razor-close!
-Real preference often comes down to workflow (e.g., Claude Code vs. Codex app), ecosystem lock-in, and the subjective “vibe” on your specific game project.
-In a future post, I will review Claude Code versus the Open AI Codex app ecosystem.
+Bottom line, the AI Assisted Video Game Development race is razor-close!
+Real preference often comes down to workflow (e.g., Claude Code vs. Codex app), ecosystem lock-in, and the development tools for your specific game project.
+In a future post, I will go over using Claude with the Unreal Engine Game and the Betide Noestack AI Plugin.

 Exit mobile version